A counterexample to the Cantelli conjecture through the Skorokhod embedding problem

-This comparison immediately gives us the following conclusion: \begin{proposition} Let $T=T(\om)$ be a non-constant stopping time for the standard Brownian motion $(B_t, \, t\ge 0)$, and assume that the following holds: \begin{enumerate} \item $\exists C: \quad \forall \om \quad T(\om)<C$; \item The law of $B_T$ is the standard Gaussian law: $B_T\sim \mN(0,1)$; \item There exists a measurable function $f:\R\to\R_+$, such that almost surely $T=f(B_T)$. \end{enumerate} Then, the function $\varphi(x)=\sqrt{C-f(x)}$ provides us a counter-example to the Cantelli conjecture. \end{proposition} \begin{remark} There is one subtlety with the property~\ref{i:function}) that we would like to emphasize.
+Indeed, using the latter result that will prove Theorem \ref{t:main} in Section \ref{s:ideas}, we will construct a nonconstant stopping time satisfying the assumptions of Proposition~\ref{p:time}.

+\begin{remark*} There is one subtlety with property (iii) that we would like to emphasize.
 While this property \emph{says} that the stopping moment $T$ should be equal to a function of the place $B_T$ where the process was stopped, it \emph{does not} say that we should stop the process immediately once the equality $t=f(B_t)$ is satisfied.
-Moreover, for the construction in the proof of Theorem~\ref{t:main}, it is \emph{not} true that $T=\min\{t\colon t=f(B_t) \}$. \end{remark} This is where the Brownian transport notion naturally appears.
-The assumption of this proposition can be rephrased as the existence of a Brownian transport from the Dirac measure $\delta_0$ to the Gaussian measure $\mathcal{N}(0,1)$, with a non-constant bounded stopping time $T$.
-In fact, the Brownian transport notion will appear further in even more ``clear'' way, see Problem~\ref{pb:1} below.
+Moreover, for the construction in the proof of Theorem \ref{t:main}, it is \emph{not} true that $T=\min\{t\colon t=f(B_t) \}$. \end{remark*}